Create a feature engineering proposal

 1How to derive the label column for the training table.

-Exactly one of column or derivation must be provided. column
+Provide exactly one of column or derivation. column

 translates into SQL.